shahiddev/docker-k8s-workshop/README.md

 **Note**: If you  created a DockerHub account before April 25th 2019, please ensure you've recently changed your password due to [April 2019 security breach](https://success.docker.com/article/docker-hub-user-notification)

 Azure account - If you have access to an Azure subscription for those exercises that require it please be prepared to use this.
-Alternative you can sign up to a free trial (https://azure.microsoft.com/free/) access to a subscription may be available to those who do not have any other options.
+Alternative you can sign up to a free trial (https://azure.microsoft.com/free/) (this requires a credit card to sign up).
+Please contact the workshop organiser ASAP if you are unable to access an Azure account.

+If you would prefer to use an alternative managed Kubernetes service you are welcome to so so,although some of the hands-on exercises may not be applicable (e.g. setting up AKS).
+The workshop organiser(s) will try and support all managed Kubernetes services but cannot gaurantee this.